 - evaluate the effectiveness of the school's program and the impact of student career readiness — if the test is given at the beginning and end of the training course, the increase in test scores can show how much the program improved students' language skills

-Additional information regarding score use may be found in the TOEIC User Guide.
+Additional information regarding score use may be found in the TOEIC Speaking and Writing Score User Guide.